 Well, you’ve come to the right place as I have curated the BEST ones for you!

 Modern browsers like Mozilla Firefox and Google Chrome make your life easy as a software tester.
-Google Chrome is far ahead in the game and ends up a winner owing to the number of available chrome extensions for software testing.
+In the war of browsers, Chrome is far ahead in the game owing to the number of available chrome extensions you can use for software testing.

-Extensions add more functionality to Chrome to help you get more work done in a short time, not adding much to your system resources like native app installations do.
+Extensions add more functionality to the Chrome browser to help you get more work done in a short time, not adding much to your system resources like native app installations do.

 Approximately 70% of QST readers use Chrome.

 We testers love Chrome as extensions give Chrome an amazing capability to makes your life easy when testing.
 It does that for me and that’s the reason I love it.
-Firefox, I haven’t forgotten about you! 😛
+Firefox users, I haven’t forgotten about you!

-Some time back, I compiled a list of essential firefox add-ons for software testing and a similar list for Chrome was long pending.
-So, here’s a list of amazing Chrome extensions for testers that will your life easy.
+I compiled a list of essential Firefox add-ons for software testing.
+The list for Chrome was long pending.
+Not any more!

-Not just any list – THE most comprehensive list of chrome extensions ever compiled for software testers.
-PROMISE!
+Not just any list – the MOST comprehensive list of chrome extensions ever curated for software testers.

 Chrome Extensions for Software Testing

 Chrome is the most powerful and famous browser in the world (source).
-It has a tidy interface, is light-weight, and has a wealth of extensions that further enhance its abilities – the main reason for its popularity among both development and testing community.
+It has a tidy interface, is light-weight, and has a wealth of extensions that further enhance its abilities – the main reason for its popularity among both the development and testing communities.

 I have used most of the extensions on this list and some entries are recommended by QueSTers.
-I keep adding more to this list I recommend you to bookmark it (Hit Ctrl+d on PC or ⌘+d on a Mac)
+I keep adding more to this list I recommend you to bookmark this guide (Hit Ctrl+D on PC or ⌘+D on a Mac).

 Each one of these is a real life-saver.
-Read on and you shall agree!
+Read on!